 The great thing about these retreat centers is that they are located amidst sublime scenery.
-Visitors are able to spend time in the beauty of Iceland’s natural landscapes while getting the chance to escape from the humdrum of their everyday lives.
+You can also take part in the many nature tours in Iceland these centers offer.
+There, visitors are able to spend time in the beauty of Iceland’s natural landscapes while getting the chance to escape from the humdrum of their everyday lives.
 Connecting with nature is an integral part of the retreat experience

 Hiking in Iceland

 Hiking is an ever-popular Nordic wellness activity, loved all across the region and it is no different in Iceland.
 Icelandic children are brought up in a culture of walking and hiking, and it’s easy to notice the difference it makes.
 Getting outside and exercising in nature is an important part of life here.
 And parents instill this in their children from an early age.

 As such, Icelandic people have a close connection to the landscapes of their home country.
 They respect and appreciate the natural world along with its power and beauty.
 If you go hiking in Iceland's stunning landscapes and national parks, you will very quickly understand why

 Icelandic horse riding is another great way to get out into nature and connect with the landscape.
 Not to mention meeting and connecting with these gentle creatures is a therapy in and of itself.
 Icelandic horses are characterful creatures, both strong and gentle and great with nervous passengers.

 Joining an organized horse riding tour is a great family activity, as it's a good plan for little legs that might get tired quickly on a hike.
 Horse riding tours are available all around the country, so keep a lookout for them if it suits your group